How to (Un-) Quantum Mechanics: Clifford Algebras

-Foreclosing what we are going to argue below, let us remark that it is not as nearby as often suggested to consider representations ``over'' the complex numbers as something fundamental~\footnote{See also Ref.~\cite{KMG}: ``[...] complex numbers are not required in order to describe quantum mechanical systems and their evolution [...]''.}.
-In fact we suspect that the incautious use of complex (or quaternionic) ``numbers'' substantially contributes to the scrambling of the quantum omelette~\footnote{ ''Our present QM formalism is a peculiar mixture describing in part laws of Nature and in part incomplete human information about Nature-all scrambled up together by Bohr into an omelette that nobody has seen how to unscramble.''~\cite{Jaynes}}.
+Foreshadowing what we are going to argue below, let us remark that it is not as nearby as often suggested to consider representations ``over'' the complex numbers as fundamental~\footnote{See also Ref.~\cite{KMG}: ``[...] complex numbers are not required in order to describe quantum mechanical systems and their evolution [...]''.}.
+Freeman Dyson wrote~\cite{Dyson} \bquo probably all these connections would have been clarified long ago, if quantum physicists had not been hampered by a prejudice in favor of complex and against real numbers \equo There is reason to suspect that the incautious use of complex (or quaternionic) ``numbers'' substantially contributes to the scrambling of the ``quantum omelette''.
 To understand this point correctly is indispensable for a successful unscrambling.
-Let us therefore spend a few words for it.
+Let us therefore spend a few words on it.

 It is part of the logic of quantum theory that the Schr\"odinger equation is the non-relativistic {\it approximation} of the Dirac equation~\cite{Messiah2}.
-Hence the Dirac equation must be regarded as more fundamental than the Schr\"odinger equation and is the {\it logical} basis of quantum theory.
+Hence the Dirac equation must be regarded as more fundamental compared to the Schr\"odinger equation and is the {\it logical} basis of quantum theory.
 Nonetheless, discussions about the interpretation of QM rarely refer to Dirac's theory.
 As Hestenes noted, ``[it] has long puzzled me is why Dirac theory is almost universally ignored in studies on the interpretation of quantum mechanics, despite the fact that the Dirac equation is widely recognized as the most fundamental equation in quantum mechanics''~\cite{Hestenes}.